How to Get a Job With No Experience

 Obviously, when it comes to education, it all depends on the nature of the industry into which you’re entering.
 If you want to become a lawyer, then you need an extensive and specific academic background.
 If you’re looking to become a banker, then there are many different academic and training-based routes through which you can acquire such a job role.

 Still, no matter the industry in which you’re interested, being educated in the subject matter involved with said industry gives you a distinct advantage over the competition.
-You might want to apply for a 2018 John Monash Scholarship if you already have an academic background but you think you should further your qualifications so that you can strive for even better career opportunities.
+If you already have an academic background but you think you should further your qualifications so that you can strive for even better career opportunities.
 If you want to find job with no experience, then this is something to consider.

 #3: Use any (and all) experience